Jibz06/SafeEmbedGenerator/README.md

  * Optimized text for readability.

+### 1.2.4

+ * Optimized embed preview image loading.
+ * Added a loading GIF for the embed preview images.
+ * Fixed a major bug where the embed preview would reopen while loading large GIFs or images.

 ## Coming Soon

  * Permissions checker before sending your embed to make sure you are allowed to send embed links in that channel.